7 CAD Best Practices for Successful Design Projects

 One of the best ways to start any CAD design project is by using a template that already follows your team’s standards.

-Templates reduce the chances of mistakes.
-For example, if a designer creates a drawing from scratch and picks the wrong line thickness or text style, it can lead to confusion or delays.
+Templates support precision drafting.
+For example, if a designer creates a drawing from scratch and picks the wrong line thickness or text style, it can lead to confusion or project delays.

-But with a set template, those choices are already made.
+But with a set template, you can lock in a style for reference dimensions and snaps.
 That keeps the focus on the actual design instead of small setup tasks.

 Using a standard template also helps when working with constraints.
 Since the structure is already defined, designers can spend more time working with the actual design capabilities of the software instead of fixing formatting issues.